USS Lexington (CV-2)

 Lexington was at sea when the Pacific War began on 7 December 1941, ferrying fighter aircraft to Midway Island.
-Her mission was cancelled and she returned to Pearl Harbor a week later.
+Her mission was canceled and she returned to Pearl Harbor a week later.
 After a few days, she was sent to create a diversion from the force en route to relieve the besieged Wake Island garrison by attacking Japanese installations in the Marshall Islands.
-The island surrendered before the relief force got close enough, and the mission was cancelled.
-A planned attack on Wake Island in January 1942 had to be cancelled when a submarine sank the oiler required to supply the fuel for the return trip.
+The island surrendered before the relief force got close enough, and the mission was canceled.
+A planned attack on Wake Island in January 1942 had to be canceled when a submarine sank the oiler required to supply the fuel for the return trip.
 Lexington was sent to the Coral Sea the following month to block any Japanese advances into the area.
 The ship was spotted by Japanese search aircraft while approaching Rabaul, New Britain, but her aircraft shot down most of the Japanese bombers that attacked her.
 Together with the carrier Yorktown, she successfully attacked Japanese shipping off the east coast of New Guinea in early March.